PeeBs68/pands-problem-sheet/README.md

 # 1. helloworld

-helloworld.py
+Filename: helloworld.py
-Simple script which outputs **Hello World** to the terminal window.
+Summary: Simple script which outputs **Hello World** to the terminal window.
+Details: The purpose of this script is to print the string "Hello World!".

 # 2. bank

-bank.py
+Filename: bank.py
 Summary: Script to input two integer values, add them together and output the result

 Details: The purpose of this script is to prompt the user to input two values (in cents), add the two values together and output the result (in euros).
 The script is broken down into three sections